moramadan94/marvel-characters-app/README.md

 ### Troubleshooting

 - For iOS: Re-run `bundle install` and `bundle exec pod install` if issues arise.
-- For Android: Ensure environment variables are set correctly and that an emulator or device is connected.
+- For Android: Re-run `./gradlew clean` Ensure environment variables are set correctly and that an emulator or device is connected.

 ## Project Structure